 New business ideas, technology, products or services, and branding or logos are all forms of Intellectual Property, which can be one of your most valuable business assets.

-If you fail to protect your IP, it may put your business and risk and allow others to take advantage of your competitive edge.
+If you fail to protect your Intellectual Property, it may put your business and risk and allow others to take advantage of your competitive edge.

-The main options for protecting your IP are:
+The main options for protecting your Intellectual Property are:

 If you develop a process or a product that is new or inventive and could be used in industry, in other words, it can be made, then you can apply for a patent.

 A patent can protect your invention by making it unlawful for anyone, apart from you or someone with your permission, to produce, use, import or sell it.

 A trade mark is a sign which can distinguish your goods and services from those of other traders.
 A sign includes, for example, words, logos, pictures or a combination of these.
 You can use your trade mark as a marketing tool so that customers can recognise your products or services.
 As such, it can be a very valuable asset for your business.

 If you have a registered mark, you have the right to use your mark on the goods and services in the classes for which it is registered.
 You also have the legal right to take action against anyone who uses your mark or a similar mark on the same, or similar goods and services to those that are set out in the registration.